-Over twenty years, I pursued graduate studies in psychology with an emphasis in transpersonal studies and earned a certificate in Therapeutic Massage.
+Over twenty years, I pursued master's and doctorate degrees in psychology with an emphasis in Transpersonal studies and earned a certificate in Therapeutic Massage.
 I worked on healing my own mind and body and later on, developed my craft as a healer to heal others.
-I became a drug and alcohol Practitioner and, eventually, took a faculty member post in the Department of Psychology at Santa Monica College.
-All the while, I continued my own studies in Sufism under the guidance of teachers in both the physical and ethereal plane.
+I became a drug and alcohol counselor and, eventually, took a faculty member post in the Department of Psychology at Santa Monica College.
+All the while, I continued my own studies in Sufism under the guidance of various teachers.

-My knowledge and practice of shamanism came easily because I was born into a culture where it was practiced for centuries.
-My grandmother had healing skills which she passed on to me as did my father who, although he did not practice shamanism, was well-read in Sufism.
-Over the years I was able to blend the healing work from my grandmother with the knowledge passed down from my father, and then with continued study and practice with teachers, body work, therapeutic touch, I created a craft which is now a form of contemporary shamanic healing.
+My knowledge and practice of Shamanism came easily because I was born into a culture where it was practiced for centuries.
+My grandmother had healing skills which she passed on to me as did my father who, although he did not practice Shamanism, was well-read in Sufism.
+Over the years I was able to blend the healing work from my grandmother with the knowledge passed down from my father, and then with continued study and practice of psychology, body work, Therapeutic Touch, and Mindfulness meditation, I created a craft which is now a form of contemporary Shamanic healing.
 This is how Centerpeace Foundation came to be.
 My vision and the mission of Centerpeace is simple; To help people live a better and more peaceful life by resolving conflict that begins within the self and extends out into the world.

 This is how Centerpeace Foundation came to be.
 My vision and the mission of Centerpeace is simple; To help people live a better and more peaceful life by resolving conflict that begins within the self and extends out into the world.Dr.
 Ellie ZarrabianGet in touch